kskarthik/indian-fincodes-api/README.md

 - Banks
 - HSN & SAC

-The data is fetched from various sources, processed and indexed to the [meilisearch](https://www.meilisearch.com) docker image & creates a new image.
+The data is fetched from various sources, processed and indexed to the [meilisearch](https://www.meilisearch.com) docker image & a new image is created from it & pushed to docker hub.

 [Docker repo](https://hub.docker.com/r/kskarthik/indian-fincodes)